Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 <img src="images/ch7_roc_im.png" width="100%" />

-We can see that the curve is pushed out in the middle.
-A the curve begins to flatten, your campaign is less efficient.
+We can see that the curve bulges in the middle.
+As the curve begins to flatten, your campaign is less efficient.
 These problems are complex.
-Your data isn't perfect and it can be difficult to get the amazing results you see in texts.
+Your data could be better, and getting the fantastic results you see in texts can be challenging.

 ## Key concepts and chapter summary

 Systematically interacting with your potential customers is a core component of direct marketing.
-We covered a few major concepts:
+We covered a few primary concepts:

 - RFM scores
 - Lead scoring with a random forest
 - Cross Validation
-- Model optimization
+- Model Optimization
 - Model comparisons
 - Evaluating your model for efficacy
 - How to use these models in practice

-These subjects cover specific techniques for lead scoring, but also cover model construction in some depth.
+These subjects cover some depth of specific techniques for lead scoring and model construction.

-- Recency, Frequency, and Monetary Value scores are relatively simple to construct and have been referred to as "poor man's analytics."
-They are easy to interpret and simple to use.
+- Recency, Frequency, and Monetary Value scores are relatively simple to construct and have been called "poor man's analytics."
+However, they are easy to interpret and simple to use.
 - A random forest is a great tool when your data is short-and-wide.
-The results are easy to interpret and tend to work as well as a logistic regression.
+The results are easy to interpret and work, as well as logistic regression.
 This is bread-and-butter machine learning.
-- Cross validating results is an important part of the analytics process that is sometimes overlooked when building a model.
+- Cross-validating results is an integral part of the analytics process that should be considered when building a model.
 - Models can be optimized in different ways depending on the model.
 This includes regression models and machine learning models.
-- There are readily-available tools that you can use to compare models against each other.
+- You can use readily-available tools to compare models against each other.
 It is always best to try a couple of different things.
-- Leveraging lead-scores is simple and makes your salespeople more effective.
+- Leveraging lead scores is simple and makes your salespeople more effective.